mahgadalla/PeleLM/Docs/source/Tutorials_1.rst

 .. _fig:ACcontrol:

-.. table:: Flame tip position (left) and inlet velocity (right) as function of time step count from 2000 to 2400 step using the inlet velocity control.
+.. table:: Flame tip position (left) and inlet velocity (right) as function of time step count from 1000 to 2000 step using the inlet velocity control.
      :align: center

      +-----+